stumpc5/chess960/README.md

 ## Authors

-This project was initiated and is maintained by

-* [Christian Stump](https://homepage.rub.de/christian.stump/) (Ruhr University Bochum, Germany)
+This project was initiated and is maintained by [Christian Stump](https://homepage.rub.de/christian.stump/) (Ruhr University Bochum, Germany).

-The first version was created in collaboration with

-* [Galen Dorpalen-Barry](https://galen.dorpalen-barry.org/) (Texas A&M, USA)

-and the second version in collaboration with

-* [Nupur Jain](https://math.ruhr-uni-bochum.de/fakultaet/arbeitsbereiche/algebra/research-team-stump/team/nupur-jain/) (Ruhr University Bochum, Germany)
+The first version was created in collaboration with [Galen Dorpalen-Barry](https://galen.dorpalen-barry.org/) (Texas A&M, USA) and the second version in collaboration with [Nupur Jain](https://math.ruhr-uni-bochum.de/fakultaet/arbeitsbereiche/algebra/research-team-stump/team/nupur-jain/) (Ruhr University Bochum, Germany).

 ## Acknowledgements